eltrino/diamantedesk-application/README.md

 app/config/security.yml

-Change providers section to this one:
+Change corresponding part of security.yml file to this one:

 ```
     providers:
         chain_provider:
             chain:
                 providers:                  [in_memory, oro_user]